Lakhankumawat/LearnCPP/B-BitManipulation/README.md

 ## Algorithm
+   - This algorithm is of fast approach as mentioned in code.
 - Given a number N.
-- Run the loop till number is not 0.
+- Run the while loop till number is greater than 0.
 - Do Bitwise AND operation of that number to its preceding number.
+- Assign the result to that original number.
 - Increment the counter by 1.
 - Return the counter.